7 Valuable Hiking Backpack Tips to Consider before Buying

 Trail Story: The “Average Height” Trap

 I remember buying my first serious 50-liter pack based entirely on the fact that I am five foot six.
-It felt perfectly fine in the shop.
-Five miles into a weekend trip, my shoulders were burning, and I had deep red marks under the straps.
-It turned out I have a remarkably short torso for my height, which meant the pack was riding too high and the hip belt was doing absolutely nothing.
+It felt perfectly fine in the shop, but five miles into a weekend trip, my shoulders were burning.
+It turned out I have a remarkably short torso for my height, which meant the pack rode too high and the hip belt did absolutely nothing.
 That single painful weekend completely changed how I shop for gear.

 Field Note: Do this measurement at home before you shop, not in the store aisle.
 Have someone help you if possible.
 A flexible tailor’s tape works best, but a piece of string and a ruler will do the same job perfectly.

-Tip 2: The 80/20 Rule: Let Your Hip Belt Carry the Weight
+Tip 2: Let Your Hip Belt Carry the Load

-Your shoulders should not be doing the heavy lifting.
+Your shoulders should not do the heavy lifting.
 Your hips should.
-A properly fitted hiking backpack transfers roughly 80 percent of the load to your hips and pelvis, with the remaining 20 percent resting lightly on your shoulders.
+A properly fitted hiking backpack transfers most of the load (typically 70 to 80 percent) to your hips and pelvis, with the shoulder straps resting lightly enough to stabilize the pack rather than carry it.
 When that balance is off, you end up with aching traps and a very long afternoon.

 For the hip belt to do its job, it needs to wrap around your hip bones, not your waistline.
 The padding should sit directly on your iliac crest, centering the weight over the strongest part of your lower body.
 If the belt is cinched around your belly instead, the load has nowhere stable to land.